Gaiko Valery A.

 e-mail: valery.gaiko@gmail.com

-Valery Gaiko was born on March 31, 1960 in Stolbtsy, Minsk region, Belarus.
+Valery Gaiko was born on March 31, 1960 in the city of Stolbtsy, Minsk region, Belarus.

-V.Gaiko graduated from the Kolosovo Secondary School in Stolbtsy-2, with gold medal (1977) and the Faculty of Mechanics and Mathematics, Belarusian State University, with honor (1982); completed the postgraduate course of Institute of Mathematics, National Academy of Sciences of Belarus (1986) and the postdoctoral course of Belarusian State University of Informatics and Radioelectronics (1999).
-From 1987 to 2008 he had been working at the Department of Mathematics, BSUIR (Assistant Professor, Associate Professor, Postdoctoral Fellow).
-Since 2009 V.Gaiko is a Leading Researcher at the UIIP NAS of Belarus.
+V.Gaiko graduated from Kolosovskaya Secondary School in Stolbtsy-2 with a gold medal (1977) and Faculty of Mechanics and Mathematics, Belarusian State University with honors (1982); finished postgraduate studies at the Institute of Mathematics of the National Academy of Sciences of Belarus (1986) and postdoctoral studies at Belarusian State University of Informatics and Radioelectronics (1999).
+From 1987 to 2008, V.Gaiko had been working at the Department of Mathematics, BSUIR (assistant professor, associate professor, postdoctoral fellow).
+Since 2009, he is a leading researcher at the UIIP NAS of Belarus.

-Dr. Gaiko has over 250 publications including 2 monographs and 80 research papers in such famous international journals as Nonlinear Analysis, Differential Equations and Dynamical Systems, International Journal of Dynamical Systems and Differential Equations, International Journal of Bifurcation and Chaos, Journal of Mathematical Sciences, Nonlinear Phenomena in Complex Systems.
-He gave over 250 talks at mathematical conferences, congresses, and special seminars on Theory of Differential Equations and Dynamical Systems in leading international centers of Austria, Belgium, Bulgaria, China, Czech Republic, France, Germany, Great Britain, Hungary, India, Italy, Latvia, Lithuania, Netherlands, Norway, Poland, Slovakia, Spain, Sweden, USA, and CIS countries.
+Dr. Gaiko published over 400 scientific papers, including 3 monographs and over 100 articles in such well-known international journals as Nonlinear Analysis, Differential Equations and Dynamical Systems, International Journal of Dynamical Systems and Differential Equations, International Journal of Bifurcation and Chaos, Journal of Mathematical Sciences, Applied Mathematics Letters, Advances in Dynamical Systems and Applications, Cybernetics and Physics, Nonlinear Phenomena in Complex Systems.
+He made about 400 reports at mathematical conferences and congresses, as well as seminars on the theory of differential equations and dynamical systems in leading international scientific centers in Austria, Belgium, Brazil, Bulgaria, China, Czech Republic, France, Germany, Great Britain, Hungary, India, Italy, Japan, Korea, Latvia, Lithuania, Netherlands, Norway, Poland, Slovakia, Spain, Sweden, USA, and CIS countries.

 Ref.: Global Bifurcations of Limit Cycles and Hilbert’s Sixteenth Problem.
 Minsk: Universitetskoe Publishers, 2000, 167 p. (in Russian); Global Bifurcation Theory and Hilbert’s Sixteenth Problem.
-Boston: Kluwer Academic Publishers, 2003, 204 p.
+Boston: Kluwer Academic Publishers, 2003, 204 p.; Nonlinear Dynamics of Discrete and Continuous Systems.
+Basel: Springer Nature, 2020, 277 p.